e11938258/InDMP/README.md

 | Username | indmp |
 | Password | indmp123 |

-NOTE: The InDMP application deletes the content of the tables each time it starts by default.
-If you want to change it, you need to modify the parameter initialization-mode in the application configuration from always to never.
+NOTE: The InDMP service deletes the content of the tables each time it starts by default.
+If you want to change it, you need to modify the parameter spring.jpa.hibernate.ddl-auto in the service configuration from create-drop to update.

 ## How to run

-If PostgreSQL and Keycloak are running and are properly configured, you firstly build the InDMP application using the following command in terminal:
+If PostgreSQL and Keycloak are running and are properly configured, you first build the InDMP service using the following command in terminal:

 ```console
 > mvn clean package